 The proposed development would be sited on previously developed land.

-There is no objection to the proposal on account of its location outside a town centre.
+There is no objection to the principle of the proposed use on this site, on account of its location outside of a town centre.

-The loss of a small area of land for sport (golf driving range) is acceptable.
+The loss of an area of land for sport (golf driving range) is acceptable.

 The assessment in the officer’s Committee report considered the design of the proposed building and its impact on the character and appearance of the locality to be acceptable.

-The proposals would result in no adverse impacts on residential amenity.
+The Noise Impact Assessment concludes that the proposals would not result in adverse impacts on residential amenity in terms of noise from the inside of the building and from guests and staff using the car park.

 With the exception of car parking, all other transportation and highways matters relating to the proposed development are considered to be acceptable.
+The requirement for a Travel Plan and for a contribution towards introducing parking controls on Brockley Hill will be secured by a s106 agreement and off-site highways works secured through a s.278 agreement

 The proposals are acceptable in terms of trees, landscaping and biodiversity subject to planning conditions to secure tree protection measures, landscaping and biodiversity net gain.